saleemhamo/traffic-light-system/README.md

 The complete design document can be found in our [GitHub Wiki](https://github.com/saleemhamo/traffic-light-system/wiki) under the [Design Document section](https://github.com/saleemhamo/traffic-light-system/wiki/Page-%232:-Design-Document).

+> [!NOTE]
+> The camera functionality in the Traffic Light Control System is made possible by the work of the community, particularly through the efforts of [Bernd Porr](https://github.com/berndporr), who provided a convenient interface for integrating libcamera with OpenCV.
+His repository [libcamera2opencv](https://github.com/berndporr/libcamera2opencv/blob/master/libcam2opencv.h) facilitated the integration of camera functionality with Qt without much hassle.
 ---
 > [!TIP]
 > Stay updated with the latest developments and share your feedback with us through our [Instagram profile](https://www.instagram.com/crossguard_2024).
 We're excited to see how our system enhances urban traffic management for communities by dramatically improving pedestrian safety and slashing those seemingly endless waiting times at crossing!